laderast/ready_for_r_site/static/labbook/06-part5.md

 # Part 5: Doing useful things with multiple tables

-## Remember

-Save your own version before you do anything!

 ## Learning Objectives

 - **Learn** and **apply** `bind_rows()` to combine rows from two or more datasets